-Waste Spark Electronic Ignition System
+Waste Spark Electronic Ignition

-The ignition module in the illustration relies on inputs from several sensors including the crankshaft position sensor and the camshaft position sensor to make decisions.
+The ignition module in the illustration relies on inputs from several sensors, including the crankshaft position sensor and the camshaft position sensor, to make decisions.

-An open at point A would result a no-start condition.
+An open at point A would result in a no-start condition.
 This is a common ground for both coils.
 The primary circuit is ground switched.

 An open at point B would result in no power to the coils primary circuit.
-This would deprive the number 1-4 coil of power rendering it useless.
+This would deprive the number 1-4 coil of power, rendering it useless.

 Excessive resistance at point C of the 2-3 coil results in a weak spark at the #2 and #3 cylinders.
 This is because the low primary voltage reduces secondary output.

 Excessive resistance in a sensors circuit results in a false signal.
 The sensor at point D provides the crankshaft's position to the control module.
 Resistance caused by a frayed wire or spaded plug would corrupt the sensor's signal affecting the operation of both coils.